xkhoir/Lenovo-310-14ISK-Hackintosh-EFI-OpenCore/README.md

 I assume you can make your own usb installer with OpenCore Bootloader and do the MacOs installation process

+1. remove the Additional kext

-Prepare the Installation Media using the Kexts and Opencore files that I provide.
+2. Prepare the Installation Media using the Kexts and Opencore files that I provide.
 Use fake ig-platform-id 12345678 just to get to the installer view

 DeviceProperties->PciRoot(0x0)/Pci(0x2,0x0)->AAPL,ig-platform-id

 change value from 00001619 to 12345678, and delete device-id and then save

 ============================================================================

 Post Installation :

-1.Open terminal type "sudo diskutil mount EFI" and type the password Copy EFI folder from FlashDrive to the internal EFI partition
+1. Open terminal type "sudo diskutil mount EFI" and type the password Copy EFI folder from FlashDrive to the internal EFI partition

 2. do the reverse when installing earlier change value AAPL,ig-platform-id from 12345678 to 00001619,